 That was back in the year 2000.
 Since then, I’ve had an exciting journey both on a personal & professional level.
 Both with ups & downs.
 I often look back on what I have accomplished & achieved throughout the years & the mistakes I’ve made, but there is one thing I am very clear on.
 None of it would ever have been possible without my passion for papercrafting!

-Your passion for papercrafting is important if you want to level up from hobby to business blog.
-It’s key for your papercraft business success!
+Your passion for papercrafting is important if you want to level up your blog to a more professional level.
+It’s key for your papercraft blogging success!
 So, let’s take the first step & discover if you’re passionate about papercrafting.

 Download the checklist to mark off the points that relate to you.
 This will give you a visual that will help you see how passionate about papercrafting you are.